West Virginia University College of Law

 Despite his excellence in oral advocacy, Max is most proud of his service as a student-attorney with the College of Law’s Clinical Law Program.
 The Clinic Law Program provides, on average, more than 40,000 hours of pro bono legal aid each year.
 As a student-attorney, Max filed a civil lawsuit against a large corporation on behalf of a United States Navy veteran which resulted in a settlement, represented children as a Guardian Ad Litem, and advocated on behalf of victims of domestic violence and child abuse.

 Outside of his academic commitments, Max was employed as a graduate assistant with the West Virginia University Athletic Equipment Department during law school.
 He also taught baseball lessons to young athletes in the Morgantown area.
 Max was recently inducted as a member of the Rotary Club of Weirton, West Virginia and the West Virginia Association for Justice.
 He was also voted Vice President of the Hancock County Bar Association.

 Upon his admission to the West Virginia Bar, Max joined his father, Michael, as an associate attorney.
-He focuses his practice in civil and criminal litigation, regularly appearing in courtrooms on behalf of civil litigants and criminal defendants throughout West Virginia’s First Circuit.
+He focuses his practice in civil and criminal litigation, regularly appearing in courtrooms on behalf of civil litigants and criminal defendants throughout West Virginia’s First Circuit and Western Pennsylvania.
 Max knows how to win and will strategically and passionately advocate for each and every one of his clients.